SalishSeaCast/SalishSeaCmd/docs/installation.rst

   .. _Pixi: https://pixi.prefix.dev/latest/
   .. _`installation instructions`: https://pixi.prefix.dev/latest/installation/

-Use Pixi to create an isolated environment for :py:obj:`AtlantisCmd` to avoid conflicts with other Python packages installed on your system.
+Use Pixi to create an isolated environment for :py:obj:`SalishSeaCmd` to avoid conflicts with other Python packages installed on your system.
 That environment will have all of the Python packages necessary to use the :program:`salishsea` command that is provided by the :py:obj:`SalishSeaCmd` package.